zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 [APZ 132.1] (# apz132.1) {# apz132.1 .ref .apz} "From a wise friend
 If you do not get it "means one who does not get a wise, intelligent, wise and intelligent person That is.
-‘Behaving together’ means behaving with.
-Courageous “good Viharas have "(19-11) 2 (ii) which also have good Viharas from the first middle.
+'Behaving together' means behaving with.
+Courageous "good Viharas have "(19-11) 2 (ii) which also have good Viharas from the first middle.
 Should).
 'Courageous' means diligent, wise and intelligent Wisdom is the potential.